 Luke adds an interesting detail in the account.
 He adds the detail in Luke 22: 61,

 ‘The Lord turned and looked straight at Peter.’Luke 22:61, NIV

-just at that moment when he'd denied him.
+just at that moment when he had denied him.
 Luke doesn't explain how this could happen but here we have Peter in the courtyard and Jesus in the house, being tried.
 Possibly Jesus was being moved from one part of the house to the other.
 Possibly Jesus was being held in a separate part of the courtyard briefly while the Sanhedrin was in private discussion.
 Possibly a door opened and he could look out into the courtyard.
 Peter caught a brief glimpse of Jesus, who looked at him just at this moment.
 This made his failure seem so much worse.
-At the end of this episode, we'll see what happens to Peter later on, but this is a very low moment for him.
-The story is told very honestly and openly by the Gospel writers, even though Peter was the leading Apostle and the leader of the Early Church, the preacher of the first sermon on the day of Pentecost but before all that, there'd been a terrible failure.
+At the end of this episode, we will see what happens to Peter later on, but this is a very low moment for him.
+The story is told very honestly and openly by the Gospel writers, even though Peter was the leading Apostle and the leader of the Early Church, the preacher of the first sermon on the day of Pentecost but before all that, there had been a terrible failure.

 Judas Iscariot's Story

 We are now going to turn to Matthew 27: 1 - 10, which tell us a far more tragic story - the story of Judas Iscariot.
 We have traced how he gradually became disillusioned with Jesus, and then suddenly made the decision he was going to betray him.
 He successfully led the guards to capture Jesus and arrest him in the Garden of Gethsemane.
 What happened to Judas after that?
 Does he just disappear out of the story?
 No, there is more to be said about Judas.
 There is a tragic end that comes for him.
 Let us read this.
 Matthew 27: 1 - 10,